William Calder (engineer): Legacy

-Many of Calder's recommendations were included in the important Highways and Vehicles Act of 1924, which provided for the declaration of State highways, two-thirds financed by the State government through the C.R.B.
+Many of Calder's recommendations were included in the important Highways and Vehicles Act 1924, which provided for the declaration of State highways, two-thirds financed by the state government through the Country Roads Board.
 This network of highways is perhaps Calder's main achievement: the Calder Highway, the road to Bendigo and Mildura was named after him.
-The Country roads Board's system of organisation was copied in other States, New Zealand and Fiji.
-Calder was a strong advocated for Federal assistance in highway construction, and attended the first meeting of the Federal Aid Roads Board set up under the Act of 1926.
+The Country Roads Board's system of organisation was copied in other States, New Zealand and Fiji.
+Calder was a strong advocate for Federal assistance in highway construction, and attended the first meeting of the Federal Aid Roads Board set up under the act of 1926.

 Personal life

 Calder had married Elizabeth Bagley Palmer of Dunedin on 4 November 1889 at Brunswick, Victoria.
 He was a devout Presbyterian and member of his church boards of management of Footscray and Armadale.
 He had close links with Professor Henry Payne of the University of Melbourne.
 Calder was known as a 'champion shot', and assisted with military training in the Moorooduc area during World War I. He hoped to retire to his small property at Red Hill, Victoria but died of cancer at East Malvern on 18 February 1928.
 He was still Chairman and chief engineer of the CRB when he died, and was replaced as chief engineer by Donald Victor Darwin.

 Calder was survived by his wife, a son (Architect Stuart Palmer Calder) and a daughter, and was buried in Cheltenham Pioneer Cemetery after a ceremony at Gardiner Presbyterian Church.
 Calder's wife was awarded a special State pension by the Victorian Government, which saved her from financial difficulty.
 Memorials to William Calder include an avenue of trees on the road to Geelong beginning one mile past Werribee, cairns at Warragul and elsewhere in Gippsland, an obelisk on the Princes Highway, at Drouin, a plaque at Frankston and a bridge at Moe.
-A portrait of him by Tom Roberts, still hangs in the new VicRoads offices, in Ringwood to this day.
+A portrait of him by Tom Roberts, still hangs in the VicRoads offices, in Ringwood to this day.